geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 You can now use the :attr:`~GeoSeries.sindex` property to query the index.
-The :meth:`~sindex.SpatialIndex.query` method, by default, returns positions of all geometries which bounding boxes intersect the bounding box of input geometry.
+The :meth:`~sindex.SpatialIndex.query` method, by default, returns positions of all geometries whose bounding boxes intersect the bounding box of the input geometry.

 .. ipython:: python